 The Startup-Friendly Solution

 Strategy 2: Use a "Print-Ready" Base.
-This is how you remove risk from your production.
-The right fabric is your canvas, your art lies upon it.
+A print-ready base eliminates warping and curling defects.
 For instance, a base of quality like our Nylon Interlock| D036: The 160gsm Interlock That Won't Curl or Warp Prints is designed to tackle this problem.
 Its unique "One-Open-One-Close" interlock structure prevents warping and curling, which is common in lightweight fabrics.
 Thus, you can ensure that your prints are clear and true to your design.

 activewear moq 4 1773368707 04